 We campaigned hard in favour of the legalisation of same-sex marriage in England and Wales, and were a founder member of the Coalition for Equal Marriage.
 Thousands of members and supporters wrote to their MPs in support of legalisation, and many members of the All-Party Parliamentary Humanist Group participated in ensuring its passage.
 We also campaigned for legalisation in Scotland, which occurred in 2014.

 With legalisation having occurred throughout Great Britain, we began working to see similar progress in Northern Ireland.
 In 2015, most MLAs voted in favour of such a change, but it was blocked by the DUP on the spurious grounds that it would threaten devolution.
 However, with devolution suspended from early 2017, attention turned to lobbying Westminster for the change to be made.
 Through the All-Party Parliamentary Humanist Group (APPHG), we supported a number of private members’ bills.
 We also supported a 2018 Act that now means the UK Government must report regularly to the House of Commons on the matter.
+We were delighted when same-sex marriages became legal in Northern Ireland in 2020.

 You could consider training as a Humanists UK-accredited wedding celebrant.
 More details can be found on the Humanist Ceremonies website.